babiaxr/aframe-babia-components/docs/CONTRIBUTING.md

 Each change in a file will automatically update the dev server.

-**Warning notice:** `npm run ssldevall` will listen connections in 0.0.0.0, which means "all network devices in this host, including localhost2".
+**Warning notice:** `npm run ssldevall` will listen connections in 0.0.0.0, which means "all network devices in this host, including localhost".
-This implies that the HTTPS server will accept connections from anywhere in Internet.
-While this is quite convenient for connecting external devices (eg, a VR device), it also exposes your directory to anyone with HTTPS access to the 8080 port in your host.
-Use at your own risk.
+This implies that the HTTPS server will accept connections from anywhere in the internet.
+While this is quite convenient for connecting external devices (e.g., a VR device), it also exposes your directory to anyone with HTTPS access to the 8080 port on your host.
+Use `ssldevall` at your own risk.

 ## Build distribution files

-In order to build a distribution release for babiaXR, just need to execute the next command:
+In order to build a distribution release for BabiaXR, just need to execute the next command:

 ```
 npm run dist